ystia/yorc/doc/infrastructures.rst

 Yorc Supported infrastructures
 ===============================

-This section describes the state of our integration with supported infrastructures and their specificities
+This section describes the state of our integration with supported infrastructures and their specificities.
+Yorc deals with the concept of locations as described in `Alien4Cloud documentation <http://alien4cloud.github.io/#/documentation/2.1.0/concepts/orchestrators_locations.html>`_

+A location allows Yorc to connect to an infrastructure and to handle multiple locations of the same infrastructure, identified uniquely with its name.

 .. _yorc_infras_hostspool_section: